MainActivityKt/Encryption-Decryption-Kotlin/README.md

 - `-out`: Specified the path of output txt file.
 The output is printed out if this argument is missing.
 - `-alg`: Specifies the algorithm used for encryption/decryption, "unicode" or "shift", in that order.
 Default value: "shift".

-If there is something strange (an input file does not exist, or an argument doesn't have a value)
+If there is something strange (an input file does not exist, or an argument doesn't have a value), the program gets terminated with a clear error message.

 [Open stage 4 on Hyperskill](https://hyperskill.org/projects/279/stages/1419/implement)